AnchorFree: Platforms and users

 Hotspot Shield is a significant app in countries where the Internet is censored.
 The app allows users to gain access to restricted websites privately and securely.
 The firm reported an increase in its Egyptian user base from 100,000 users to one million during the Arab Spring in 2010.
 During this time, the program was used to access social media websites like Twitter to organize protests.
 It was also used in Tunisia and Libya before the Arab Spring.

-In 2012, after reaching 60 million downloads, the company announced it had raised $52 million in financing from Goldman Sachs.

 Since then, AnchorFree's user base has surpassed 650 million downloads.
 The increase was driven in part by users’ desires to protect themselves online after major privacy and security events like the Equifax data breach, KRACK vulnerability, and the FCC's scrapping of Net Neutrality regulations.

 In 2018, the company announced that it had secured a further $295 million in funding from WndrCo, an investment company founded by Ann Daly, Sujay Jaswa, and Jeffrey Katzenberg.